mwcproject/mwc-node/doc/mining/Install_mac.md

 20191111 19:32:36.088 WARN grin_servers::mining::stratumserver - Stratum server started on 127.0.0.1:3416
 ```

-Verify if stratum is configured correctly with telnet:
+Verify that stratum is configured correctly with telnet:
 ```
 kbay$ telnet  127.0.0.1 3416
 Trying 127.0.0.1...